 Vaccines and Eligibility

-Vaccines are available in limited supply, at no cost, and are currently only being offered to individuals with known or suspected exposure to monkeypox.
-This includes people who have been in close physical contact with someone diagnosed with monkeypox
+Vaccines are available in limited supply, at no cost, and are currently only being offered to individuals with known or suspected exposure to mpox.
+This includes people who have been in close physical contact with someone diagnosed with mpox